pacav69/homebrew-homebrew-caskroom-offline-installer/README.md

 or use the copycache.sh script.

 ## What it does:
-The script hboffline.sh will change the environment variable of HOMEBREW_CACHE to the current dir and add the path of /Library/Caches/Homebrew
+The script hboffline.sh will change the environment variable of HOMEBREW_CACHE to the current dir, whereever it is run and add the path of /Library/Caches/Homebrew
 Then loading the file list of 'local.apps' it will check and install apps
 # then it will load the file list of 'local.formulas' and check and install formulas.
 #